garylow2001/Bluedit_frontend/README.md

 This Project was created in Conjunction with the CVWO assignment.

-### Info
+### Info for submission purpose

 Name: Low Bi Shen, Gary

 Matriculation Number: A0252025U

 Final Writeup: [Final Writeup](LowBiShenGary_A0252025U_FinalWriteup.pdf)

 Link to Deployed App: [RetroHub](https://retrohub-frontend.herokuapp.com/)